yjinbhhs/openFDA/README.md

 Q3: What drugs tend to be taken together? drug.py, make a query to openFDA API, and save the results to the spread sheet and plot the bar plot.

+The results are saved in the output folder.